mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Question:** Almost?

 **Katagiri Roshi:** Almost.
 The definition of freedom is different from maturity. *Maturity* is more paying attention to the quality of living life, aliveness in life.
-Liberation or freedom is a kind of pretty vast meaning.
-General.
+Liberation or freedom is a kind of pretty vast meaning, general.
 General attitude towards human life, okay?
 Liberation, freedom.

 You know freedom or liberation, but you don’t know how to live in liberation.
 In the world of freedom, we don’t know.
 That’s why we need maturity.
 We have to make our life mature.
 Then, maturity makes your life, causes your life to live in the world of liberation.
 Is that clear?